 Dark Days week 2

 I may have mentioned before that we are fairly religious followers of Pizza Friday.
 I'm sure I did pizza night during last year's challenge, but repeat meals are fine by me, and pizza is so easy to vary.
 In winter, the routine of pizza night is ultra easy: pull a bag of tomato sauce out of the freezer, start some dough (or pull dough, as I often freeze extras of that too), and see what you've got for toppings.
-We ate a lot of nearly all-local dinners this week, but decided on 'Za for our write-up, keeping it close to 100%
+We ate a lot of nearly all-local dinners this week, but decided on 'Za for our write-up, keeping it close to 100%The dough:

 I am down to using only two recipes for pizza crust.
 The first is from Bread Baker's Apprentice, and is a mix-and-refrigerate dough that freezes well, and ends up with a thin, stretchy, crunchy crust that works well for thin pizza and for my stuffed pies.
 But some nights I want a more rustic, chewy crust, and I've been making a recipe from the aforementioned Local Breads by Daniel Leader.
 For both, I usually add a percentage of wheat flour, but for the challenge I upped this to 60/40 WW (local/organic soft wheat) to white.
 In fact, the results were so good I may push it to 90/10 next time.
 I know a ton of pizza recipes call for high gluten flours, but I generally prefer softer, all-purpose varieties.